Social Media Users in India (2026 Data)

 • Around 68.6% of social media users in India are male, while 31.4% are female.

-• WhatsApp is the most popular social networking platform in India, with 83% of internet users using it.
+• WhatsApp is the most popular social networking platform in India, with 535 million users.

 History of Social Media Platforms in India